shreejeetsahay/final-year-project/README.md

 Hence, the proposed system consists of a pre-processing function, command classification, parameter classification, and post-processing function, thereby utilizing the Neural Machine Translation(NMT) approach by using RNN encoding-decoding for classification purposes.

 We would like to let you know that this project was a part of our B.E.
 INFORMATION TECHNOLOGY curriculum, i.e., this was our Final Year Project.

-We have attached detailed report with diagrams and explanations, and also output of this project.
-Please refer REPORT.pdf for the same.
+NOTE - WE HAVE ATTACHED DETAILED REPORT WITH DIAGRAMS AND EXPLANATIONS REGARDING DIFFERENT FILES INCLUDED, AND OUTPUT OF THIS PROJECT.
+PLEASE REFER REPORT.PDF FOR THE SAME.